 These ingredients work individually and synergistically to help incinerate fat, ramp up metabolism, suppress appetite, and use lipids as fuel.
 What’s more, TORCH™ contains ingredients that help improve mood and focus to help you stay on task when the goal is to achieve your ideal body composition.

 From top to bottom TORCH™ will help you push the boundaries of what you thought was possible.
-Take a quick look at TORCH™’s key ingredients on the fully transparent label and see why it is the premier fat burner on the market today.
+Take a quick look at TORCH™’s key ingredients on the fully transparent label and see why it is the premiere fat burner on the market today.

 - 300mg Caffeine Complex - Massively ramps up metabolism to speed the fat-burning process while also releasing epinephrine to enhance focus and release body fat stores…all without the typical caffeine crash.

 - 200mcg Chromium Picolinate - Helps move blood sugar from the bloodstream into the cells to be used as energy and to turn fats and carbohydrates into energy.

 - 100mg N-Phenyldimethylamine – A compound similar to DMAA that produces many of the same ergogenic effects such as enhancing mood, improving focus, and creating a feeling of euphoria.